ebzzry/ebzzry.github.io/fkd/en/quotes.md

 - A person with great dreams can achieve great things.
 A person with small dreams, or a person without the confidence to pursue his or her dreams, has consigned himself or herself to a life of frustration and mediocrity.<br>—Bob Rotella

+- You cannot hit a golf ball consistently well if you think about the mechanics of your swing as you play.<br>—Bob Rotella